 5. When are court costs due?

 The filing fee is due at the time you file a petition for entry into the DUII Diversion Program.
-You may set up a payment plan with the Court if you are unable to pay in full at the beginning of the program.
+You may set up a payment plan with the Court if you are unable to pay in full at the beginning of the program, but the fees must be paid in full by the end of the one-year program.
 The $150.00 evaluation fee must be paid prior to the screening interview unless you make other arrangements with the evaluator.
 Failure to pay the filing fee in full or when payments are due will result in the termination of your diversion agreement.
 Failure to pay for the evaluation and/or treatment may result in the termination of your diversion agreement.

 6. When and where do I apply for the DUII Diversion Program?

 Application for the program is made at the court clerk's office at Marion County Annex, 4000 Aumsville Hwy, Salem, Oregon.
 When you appear in court for your first appearance, an application will be provided at your request.
 If you desire, you may come to the clerks' office prior to your scheduled court appearance to obtain the paperwork for the diversion program.

 The court will not suspend your license unless you fail to comply with the Diversion Agreement.
 Thirty days after your arrest or citation, the Department of Motor Vehicles (DMV) will suspend your license if you failed or refused the breath test.
 You must contact DMV regarding this suspension and any application for a hardship permit.
 If you are convicted of DUII, your driving privileges will be suspended from one or three years or for your lifetime, depending on your driving record.

 8. Will the DUII go on my record?